 Please note these charitable funds are last resort emergency funds with limited resources and limited times of operation.

-New Jersey SHARES (Statewide Heating Assistance and Referral for Energy
+New Jersey SHARES (Statewide Heating Assistance and Referral for Energy Services)

 A statewide, year-round independent energy fund for individuals and families living in New Jersey who are in need of temporary help in paying their energy bills.
 Eligibility: Non-welfare recipient energy customers who are experiencing a financial crisis, have exhausted all other available sources of assistance and have demonstrated a good faith effort to pay their energy bills .